OdysseyMomentum/odysseymomentum.github.io/README.md

 ## Better Code Hub (BCH)

 Teams will be invited to a GitHub team where they can push their code continuously.
 The repo can be a private or public.
-For every commit Better Code Hub (BCH) will automatically check the code quality.
+For every commit [BCH](https://bettercodehub.com) will automatically check the code quality.
 Installation of BCH is zero-setup.
 The code quality score is displayed on a 10 point scale.

 Together with the challenge leads SIG will qualify teams for a grill session, which means a short interview by a SIG Code JEDI.